tiepdotme/home/_spinning-reels/500-series.md

 series: 500
 type: spinning
 price: "669.00"
-description: The IRT500 spinning reel is designed for heavier freshwater applications like large catfish.
+description: The IRT500 is the largest of our inshore spinning reel series and is ideal for heavier freshwater applications.
 long_description: |
-  The IRT500 spinning reel is designed for heavier freshwater applications like large catfish.
+  The IRT500 is the largest of our inshore spinning reel series and is ideal for heavier freshwater applications.

-  This reel is perfect for bringing in big stripers and bluefish when using live or artificial baits.
-This model can also be combined with a medium to heavy action rod to cast from jetties.
+  This reel will grab the attention of bigger fish (i.e. Stripers, Bluefish, etc.) when used with live or artificial bait.
+The IRT500 can also be combined with a medium to heavy action rod to cast from jetties.

 braided-line-capacity:
     - 420/30